 - 3.7.
 A nominal roll for each examination is displayed near the door of the examination room.
 Candidates must identify their seat number on this roll before entering the room and sit at the correct desk specified for the duration of the examination. - 3.8.
 Candidates should arrive at the examination venue at least 15 minutes before the examination starts. - 3.9.
 Candidates must wait until the invigilator permits their entry into the examination room. - 3.10.
-Candidates must take only necessary stationery items into the examination room ie pen, pencil, eraser, ruler. - 3.11.
-The following items are not permitted: - Bags, handbags, holdalls, rucksacks these must be left at the rear of the room as directed by the invigilator - Books, including dictionaries, unless the examination is identified as an 'open book' examination (see 3.17) - 3.12.
+Candidates must take only necessary stationery items into the examination room i.e. pen, pencil, eraser, ruler. - 3.11.
+The following items are not permitted: - Bags, handbags, holdalls, rucksacks these must be left at the rear of the room as directed by the invigilator - Books, including dictionaries, unless the examination is identified as an 'open book' examination (see 3.17)

+- 3.12.
 The use of smart technology is strictly prohibited in examinations.
-For mobile phones, smart phones and smart watches

-- These devices must be switched off and placed in the clear plastic bag provided - The bagged devices must be placed where they can be viewed by the invigilator - 3.13.
+All mobile phones and smart devices (including watches) must be switched off and placed in the clear plastic bag provided.
+All bagged devices must be placed where they can be viewed by the invigilator. - 3.13.
 Other electronic devices such as tablets and laptops must not be brought into the examination room unless approved by the relevant programme board and specified as part of the examination.
 Any devices brought into the room must be switched off and left with other belongings as directed by the invigilator. - 3.14.
-The use of unauthorised programmes or the introduction of stored information via an electronic device may be considered a serious offence of academic malpractice.
+The use of unauthorised programmes or the introduction of stored information via an electronic device not permitted for use, may be considered a serious offence of academic malpractice.
 The consequences of academic malpractice are outlined in Appendix 8 of the Academic Regulations. - 3.15.
 Scientific calculators are permitted in examinations where specified by the relevant programme board.
 The following rules apply: - Calculators must be the hand-held type, quiet in operation, compact and have their own power supply - Instruction manuals are not permitted in the examination room - Candidates are entirely responsible for ensuring their calculators are fully charged and in good working order.
-It is the candidate's decision and responsibility to have an alternative should their main calculator fail - Borrowing calculators from other candidates during the examination is not permitted - 3.16.
+It is the candidate's decision and responsibility to have a replacement should their main calculator fail - Borrowing calculators from other candidates during the examination is not permitted - 3.16.
 Candidates should be advised not to bring valuable items to the examination venue and reminded that they do so at their own risk. - 3.17.
-Open book examinations permit candidates to use their own notes or text books.
+Open book examinations permit candidates to use their own notes or textbooks.
 The relevant module tutor will advise invigilators and candidates prior to the examination that notes and textbooks are allowed.
 The examination paper will also indicate that it is an open book examination. - 3.18.
 Food is not permitted in the examination room unless required for medical reasons.
-Where this is necessary, the candidate must notify the invigilator at least five minutes before the examination so that the invigilator can inspect any packaging. - 3.19.
-Smoking and vaping are not permitted in the examination room or its immediate surroundings, in line with the University's no-smoking regulations.
-There are no exceptions.
+Where this is necessary, the candidate must notify the invigilator at least five minutes before the examination so that the invigilator can inspect any packaging.